maxchris100/vision-landing/content/pages/pricing.md

 content_blocks:
   - _bookshop_name: pricing/hero
     title: A plan for everyone
-    description: VP Partners is easy to get started and we have a pricing plan for businesses of all sizes.
+    description: WEvolve Partners is easy to get started and we have a pricing plan for businesses of all sizes.

   - _bookshop_name: pricing/table
     pricing_tier: